rubbingalcoholic/sha-1/README.md

 This SHA1 class gives you the option to stream data into your hash object over multiple calls.
 This can speed things up significantly, especially for applications that hash data generated in a loop.
+The class buffers and processes blocks of 64 bytes, discarding data that is no longer needed.

 This app is distributed under the MIT License and is free software.